emilyriehl/yoneda/src/simplicial-hott/08-covariant.rzk.md

     ( Σ (d : hom A a y) ,
       ( product (hom2 A a x y u f d) (Σ (v : hom A a y) , (v = d)))) ( Σ (d : hom A a y) , (hom2 A a x y u f d))
-    ( Segal-representable-dhom-from-path-space A is-segal-A a x y f u) ( total-equiv-family-equiv
+    ( representable-dhom-from-path-space-Segal A is-segal-A a x y f u) ( total-equiv-family-equiv
       ( hom A a y)
       ( \ d → product (hom2 A a x y u f d) (Σ (v : hom A a y) , (v = d)))